This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 With proper knowledge and management, growers can extend the growing season for frost-sensitive crops by around two months, i.e., a month in the beginning and a month at the end of the growing season.
 This is because the heat trapped inside the hoop house can help warm up the soil and promote the growth of crops.

 Even cool-season crops like leafy greens can also benefit significantly from hoop houses.
-This is possible by using different varieties that have different lengths of growing seasons in multiple plantings.
+This is possible by using different varieties with different growing seasons lengths in multiple plantings.
 This will not only maximize yield but can also increase the availability period of veggies and fruits.

 Hoop Houses Act as Environmental Barrier